dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

    circuitpython-tool uf2 devices

+.. rubric:: Description

+List connected devices that are in UF2 bootloader mode.

 ``uf2 download``
 ========================================

-Download CircuitPython image for the requested board.

-    If DESTINATION is not provided, the file is downloaded to the current directory.
-    If DESTINATION is a directory, the filename is automatically generated.

 .. rubric:: Syntax

 .. parsed-literal::

    circuitpython-tool uf2 download [OPTIONS] BOARD [DESTINATION]

+.. rubric:: Description

+Download CircuitPython image for the requested board.

+If ``DESTINATION`` is not provided, the file is downloaded to the current directory.

+If ``DESTINATION`` is a directory, the filename is automatically generated.

 .. rubric:: Options